starcart/optional-deps-validate/README.md

 > **Validate that all optional dependencies declared by installed packages are present in `package-lock.json`.**

+This is a workaround for [this npm issue](https://github.com/npm/cli/issues/4828).

 When using Node.js and npm, certain packages declare OS- or architecture-specific sub-dependencies in their `optionalDependencies`.
 However, sometimes `npm` can generate a partial `package-lock.json` that excludes some or all of those optional deps.
 This can lead to problems on other machines or CI when `npm` fails to install required platform packages.

 **`optional-deps-validate`** is a CLI tool that scans your local `node_modules` and compares each installed package's `optionalDependencies` against your `package-lock.json`.
 If any are missing, it warns you and exits with a non-zero status code.